deepnight/gameBase/README.md

  - For **OpenGL**: `haxe build.opengl.hxml`
  - For **Javascript/WebGL**: `haxe build.js.hxml`

+The `build.dev.hxml` is just a shortcut to one of the previous ones, with added `-debug` flag.

 Run the result with either:

  - For **DirectX/OpenGL**: `hl bin\client.hl`